durkeepk/website/textbook-source/EDITORIAL_NOTES.md

 ## Licence discrepancy — needs a decision

-Every page of every Word source carries a **CC-BY-NC** footer.
+**Chapter 1's** Word file carries a **CC-BY-NC** footer.
+The other twelve sources carry only a page number.
+(An earlier version of this note said every source carried the footer; that was wrong.)
+The footer does not survive conversion — pandoc drops headers and footers — so no NC claim reaches the rendered book from it.

 The book is being published under **CC BY 4.0**, which drops the NonCommercial restriction.
-As the copyright holder you can relicense freely, but the source documents and any copies already distributed to students still say NC.
-Worth deciding whether to re-export the Word files so the two agree.
+You can relicense your own material freely, but Chapter 1's source document and any copies already given to students still say NC.
+Worth deciding whether to re-export it so the two agree.

+Separately, and more seriously, Chapter 2 incorporates non-commercial-licensed third-party material that you cannot relicense.
+See `LICENSE_AUDIT.md` — that one blocks a CC BY 4.0 release until resolved.

 ## Unexplained notation in tables